-3. OUR VISION AND DEVELOPMENT OBJECTIVES
+4. OUR VISION AND DEVELOPMENT OBJECTIVES

-- 43. The consultation events held in February 2022 and the residents survey undertaken in March and April 2022 identified a range of challenges and opportunities for consideration within the Neighbourhood Plan.
-The Neighbourhood Plan Steering Group established in June 2022 has worked with the results of these consultations to develop a coherent view on the challenges and opportunities, a vision and objectives to guide the neighbourhood plan. - 44.
+- 63. The consultation events held in February 2022 and the residents survey undertaken in March and April 2022 identified a range of challenges and opportunities for consideration within the Neighbourhood Plan.
+The Neighbourhood Plan Steering Group established in June 2022 has worked with the results of these consultations to develop a coherent view on the challenges and opportunities, a vision and objectives to guide the neighbourhood plan. - 64.
 The starting point was a recognition of the geographical position of the parishes of Buckhorn Weston and Kington Magna, located to the south-west of Gillingham.
 There was also a recognition of the planning context, whereby adopted planning policies characterise the area and its settlements as open countryside and make allowance for only a strictly limited range of new developments.
-In short, people know that if nothing changes, very little would happen in the parish in development terms. - 45.
+In short, people know that if nothing changes, very little would happen in the parish in development terms. - 65.
 By and large, the residents of the parish value their countryside setting and rural character and want this preserved they do not want large amounts of development that would change this.
 Over time however, residents have seen the larger villages of Buckhorn Weston and Kington Magna lose the limited services they once had and have experienced reductions in public transport to almost zero.
 Property prices have risen, no new housing has been provided, and young people can no longer afford to stay in the village when they reach adulthood.
-Unless extremely lucky, any change in accommodation requirements for the young, for families and for the elderly tends to result in people having to leave the parishes and to probably live in nearby towns. - 46.
-Overall, the villages have ageing populations and many wonder what the future holds for the local communities if they have no new development, no services and no young people to sustain them. - 47.
+Unless extremely lucky, any change in accommodation requirements for the young, for families and for the elderly tends to result in people having to leave the parishes and to probably live in nearby towns. - 66.
+Overall, the villages have ageing populations and many wonder what the future holds for the local communities if they have no new development, no services and no young people to sustain them. - 67.
 Two key considerations have been raised in deciding whether to do anything to promote new development.
 The first is whether to establish development (settlement) boundaries around villages in the parishes.
 Doing this would lead to more policy support for some new development.
-But residents are clear that this should not mean significant new development, but small amounts of new housing based on development of infill sites, redevelopments of existing sites and, where it might be appropriate, development on the edges of the villages within the development boundaries. - 48.
+But residents are clear that this should not mean significant new development, but small amounts of new housing based on development of infill sites, redevelopments of existing sites and, where it might be appropriate, development on the edges of the villages within the development boundaries. - 68.
 There is concern that any new housing provision will not meet local needs.
-Where open market housing is developed, local people, especially the young, are very likely to be outbid. - 49.
+Where open market housing is developed, local people, especially the young, are very likely to be outbid. - 69.
 Residents also want to ensure that new development, whether new planned development or householder development, is in keeping with local village design and character.
-They also want to create a positive environment for existing housing to incorporate sustainable building and low carbon energy measures. - 50.
-Ways to secure better public transport services from the villages to nearby towns are important to residents of the parishes.
-Important social, economic and environmental benefits would result from availability and use of demand responsive transport services to connect villages in the Neighbourhood Area to nearby service centres. - 51.
+They also want to create a positive environment for existing housing to incorporate sustainable building and low carbon energy measures. - 70.
+Ways to secure better public transport services from the villages to nearby towns are important to residents of the parishes. - 71.
 Throughout, residents value the rural character of their locality.
-Keeping the skies dark and tackling sources of light pollution, and protecting and enhancing wildlife and green infrastructure, are priority issues for residents of the parishes.

-52. Based on the issues raised, a vision is set of the outcomes the plan hopes to achieve and some clear objectives to guide the plan.
+Keeping the skies dark and tackling sources of light pollution, and protecting and enhancing wildlife and green infrastructure, are priority issues for residents of the parishes. - 72.
+Based on the issues raised, a vision is set of the outcomes the plan hopes to achieve and some clear objectives to guide the plan.
 These do not address all the matters raised but are focused on those which can make an important contribution.